JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 )
 ```

-Do not forget to change the following keywords: `user`, `authors` and `dir`.
+Do not forget to change `user`, `authors` and `dir`.

-In the rest of the lecture, we will try to write a code that will help us to visualize gray and color images.
-The package will provide the following functionality:
+In the rest of the lecture, we will write code to visualize grayscale and colour images.
+Come up with a proper package name and use the following code to generate a new package.

-- Converting array representation of the image to gray or RGB representation.
-- Converting array representation of multiple images to an array of gray or RGB images.
-- Plotting multiple images at once in a grid.

-Try to come up with a suitable package name that will describe the functionality described above (for some tips on package naming, see the official [package naming guidelines](https://julialang.github.io/Pkg.jl/v1/creating-packages/#Package-naming-guidelines).
-Change the package name in the following code and then use it to generate a new package.

 ```julia
 template("PackageName")
 ```

-Then add a new folder `scripts` in the main folder of the newly created package.

-**Hint:** use the `mkdir` function.
+For naming conventions, see the official [package naming guidelines](https://julialang.github.io/Pkg.jl/v1/creating-packages/#Package-naming-guidelines).
+Finally, create the folder `scripts` in the main package folder.

 ```@raw html
 </p></div>